 How does the off-road excavator work?

-The Tracked Vac works in the exact same way as the other Vacuum Excavators.
+The Tracked Vac works in the exact same way as the other Suction Excavators.
 With a remote-control suction arm, the operator can excavate the area around buried services quickly and safely, without the need for mechanical diggers.
 The excavated earth is then stored in an inbuilt chamber, ready to be disposed of.

 What are the capabilities of the Tracked-Vac?